-Monsour Counseling and Psychological Center (MCAPS) adheres to the American Psychological Association (APA) Ethics Code, all relevant California state laws, and the Family Educational Rights and Privacy Act (FERPA).
-Whenever there is any discrepancy between these guidelines, they follow the highest or most stringent ethical standard, as advised by the APA Ethics Code.
-Specifically, this means that no information will be revealed to anyone outside of MCAPS without written permission from the client, except where disclosure is required by law (i.e., where the client is likely to harm himself/herself; where the client presents a serious danger of violence to another; where there is reasonable suspicion of abuse of children, dependent or elderly persons; or when records are subpoenaed through a valid court order).
+7C Health adheres to the American Psychological Association (APA) and American Medical Association codes of ethics, all relevant California state laws, and the Family Educational Rights and Privacy Act (FERPA).
+Whenever there is any discrepancy between these guidelines, they follow the highest or most stringent ethical standard, as advised by the APA/AMA Ethics Code.
+Specifically, this means that no information will be revealed to anyone outside of 7C Health without written permission from the client, except where disclosure is required by law (i.e., where the client is likely to harm himself/herself; where the client presents a serious danger of violence to another; where there is reasonable suspicion of abuse of children, dependent or elderly persons; or when records are subpoenaed through a valid court order).

 Anonymous information for statistical analysis, research, and aggregate purposes may be used (i.e., Clery Act reporting, Center for Collegiate Mental Health data).
-In the latter case, information is deidentified and only the aggregate numbers are reported.
+In the latter case, information is de-identified and only the aggregate numbers are reported.
 For example, under the Clery Act, they may report that an incident of sexual assault took place on campus and the genders of those involved, but no further identifying information will be disclosed unless the client allows it.
-It is important to MCAPS to report these numbers, for purposes of transparency and advocacy.
+It is important to 7C Health to report these numbers, for purposes of transparency and advocacy.